softwaresaved/2020-04-30-ramp-swc/novice/git/05-collab.md

 we **could** use something else if we wanted to, but `origin` is **conventional**, and will come in useful later.

-Make sure to use the URL for your repository rather than mine!
 The only difference should be your username instead of `js-robinson`.

-We can check that the command has worked by running `git remote -v`:
+We can check that the command has worked by running `git remote --verbose`:

 ~~~ {.bash}
 $ git remote --verbose